g-andrade/locus/README.md

 ##### Filesystem URLs: Loading and Updating

-  - The loaded tarballs are uncompressed in memory
+  - The loaded databases, when compressed, are inflated in memory
-  - Until a filesystem database loader achieves readiness, load attempts are made every 5 seconds; once readiness is achieved, this interval increases to every 30 seconds and load attempts are dismissed as long as the tarball modification timestamp keeps unchanged
+  - Until a filesystem database loader achieves readiness, load attempts are made every 5 seconds; once readiness is achieved, this interval increases to every 30 seconds and load attempts are dismissed as long as the database file modification timestamp keeps unchanged

 ##### Logging